nico4mcs/doc/doc/Coding/CSharp/InheritanceInterfaces.md

 # Inheritance and Interfaces
-In this File we will have a look at the different kinds of inheritance and Interfaces
+In this chapter we will have a look at the different kinds of inheritances and interfaces
 ## Normal Class
-When a normal class inherits another class it will have access to all properties, variables and methods which are protected or more visible.
+When a normal class inherits another class, it will have access to all properties, variables and methods which are protected or more visible.
-You can also override methods of the base class using the `override` declaration.
-Only `virtual` or `override` methods can be overridden.

 ```csharp
 public class Animal
 {